Nexus Academy | Personalized Drug & Alcohol Rehab

 • Other mental health disorders

-About 1/3 of teens struggle with anxiety while almost 10% (5.8 million) children and teens are diagnosed with an anxiety disorder.
+About 1/3 of teens struggle with some form of anxiety, while almost 10% (5.8 million) children and teens are diagnosed with an anxiety disorder.

 For severe problems, A teen residential treatment center may be the best solution for treating anxiety.
 For mild anxieties, regular counseling coupled with lifestyle changes can help your teen see improvements.